 Any of the following may help:

-• Try to maintain functional rituals and routines.
-Few things give a child a clearer message that life is safe than adaptive routines and rituals (e.g., maintaining the same adaptive routines at meal time, bed time, holidays, birthdays, etc.).
+• Try to maintain as many functional rituals and routines as you can.
+Few things give a child a clearer message that life is safe than adaptive routines and rituals (e.g., maintaining the same routines at meal time, bed time, birthdays).

 • Try to turn a sense of passivity into an active plan for healing and helping.
-Your family may decide to pray for the suffering, make donations, write letters, create art, join community efforts to heal and to help, etc.
+Your family may decide to pray for the suffering, make donations, write letters, create art, and join online efforts to heal and to help.

 • Maintain a healthy lifestyle for the entire family.
-This would include things like spending time having fun together each week and maintaining good diets and schedules for physical activity and sleep.
+This would include things like maintaining good diets and schedules for physical activity and sleep.
+Social distancing does not require becoming shut-ins.
+Activities like walking in nature, biking and stargazing may be safe, practical and energizing.

 • If you child seems to be having a hard time adjusting, or otherwise has changed for the worse, seek out a professional consultation.
 Doing so may improve your child’s adjustment.
 To find a psychologist click here.